 - They must have less than $2000 in monthly income to qualify for Medicaid assistance.

-Each of these state statements is false.
-And yet, because they do not understand the rules, seniors make life altering decisions – including divorce – because they think it is necessary to receive Medicaid assistance.
-In reality, those decisions have unforeseen ramifications . . . and did not need to be taken in the first place.
-In some cases, those decisions actually disqualify an otherwise qualified person from receiving Medicaid assistance.
+Both of these statements are false.
+Because seniors do not understand the rules, they make life altering choices – including divorce – because they believe it is necessary to receive Medicaid assistance.
+Those choices often have unforeseen ramifications . . . and did not need to be made in the first place.
+In some cases, those choices actually disqualify an otherwise qualified person from receiving Medicaid assistance.

-Starting next week, I will begin explaining the rules to qualify financially for Medicaid assistance and how these policies apply.
+Starting next column, I will begin explaining the rules to qualify financially in Idaho for Medicaid assistance and how these policies apply.
+Come to a presentation to learn more about how to ensure your estate plan is the right plan for you.